robertbraeutigam/scan/README.md

 The runtime implementation is free to cache and simplify and optimize evaluations as long as it results in the same values.

+If there are any errors while evaluating a wiring script an error must be raised with the predefined error data type.